1. Don't Overdo It As You Start Your Program

 If you can talk comfortably — or slightly uncomfortably — you're exercising at the right intensity.
 If you can't talk comfortably at all, slow down — regardless of heart rate.

 Target training zone charts offer a ballpark range at best.
 Target zone is influenced by fitness level, health status, certain medications, and genetic limitations.
-For best results, ask a certified fitness professional to help you calculate your target training zone.
+For best results, ask a

 4. Don't Stop Immediately After a Vigorous Workout